 Naturally, we cannot discuss contaminated products without bringing up the EVALI Crisis of 2019.
 More than 2,000 people became sick with a lung disorder now known as e-cigarette vaping use-associated lung injury.

 An additive used to make the vaping oils more viscous for the devices, Vitamin E acetate, is thought to be the cause of these injuries.
 While the substance is approved for use and generally recognized as safe for food products, it has not been evaluated for safe inhalation.

 Another common misconception among consumers is that if a product is professionally packaged and labeled, it must be tested and legitimate.
 Unfortunately, many consumers are finding out the hard way that just simply isn’t the case.

-Without regulation, hemp producers are not “required” to test for anything.
+Without FDA regulation, hemp producers are not “required” to test for anything.
 Lab shopping and test alterations are commonplace in the industry.
 While some states have enacted some rules for industrial hemp production, standards in testing for potency and safety simply don’t exist.
 THC and CBD content can be tested differently from one lab to the next, so accurate and honest labeling is difficult to discern.

-Regulation Doesn’t Hinder Good Business; It Enables It
+FDA Regulation Doesn’t Hinder Good Business; It Enables It

 Let’s face it, human nature isn’t always trustworthy.
 When profits can be increased through deception, someone will take advantage of the loopholes to make an extra buck.
 While the intent may not be nefarious, it isn’t exactly forthcoming.

-Regulation helps ensure that all manufacturers follow the same production, testing, and labeling rules.
+Hopefully, FDA regulation helps ensure that all manufacturers follow the same production, testing, and labeling rules.
 Standards not only help ensure consumer safety, but they also help weed out unethical producers who cut corners to get ahead of producers who are following the rules.